If I asked you when was the first historical European Martial Arts tournament what would you say? 1997? 2003?

 The Institut Canadien building where Legault gave his lessons

-Seven years later, in July 1889, the association will carry a tournament, which will not only include foil and saber, but also wrestling, jousting and rapier and dagger based on the writings of Saviolo.
+Seven years later, in July 1889, the association carried a tournament, which not only included foil and saber, but also wrestling, jousting and rapier and dagger based on the writings of Saviolo.
 (Le Monde illustré, July 27, 1889)

 The tournament with Greco-Roman wrestling and rapier and dagger fencing according to Saviolo